Hollywood actors strike is over as union reaches tentative deal with studios

-LOS ANGELES (AP) — Hollywood’s actors union reached a tentative deal with studios Wednesday to end its strike, bringing a close to months of labor strife that ground the entertainment industry to a historic halt.
+LOS ANGELES (AP) — Hollywood’s actors union reached a tentative deal with studios Wednesday to end its strike and months of labor strife that ground the film and television industries to a historic halt.

 The terms of the agreement were not immediately released.
-SAG-AFTRA said details would be made public after a meeting on Friday where board members review the contract.
+The union called it a billion-dollar deal and said details would be made public after a meeting on Friday where board members review the contract.
 Issues on the table included both short-term compensation and future royalty payments for film and TV performances, along with control over actors’ images and likenesses regenerated with artificial intelligence.

+“This tentative agreement represents a new paradigm.
+It gives SAG-AFTRA the biggest contract-on-contract gains in the history of the union, including the largest increase in minimum wages in the last forty years; a brand new residual for streaming programs; extensive consent and compensation protections in the use of artificial intelligence; and sizable contract increases on items across the board,” the Alliance of Motion Picture and Television Producers said in a statement Wednesday evening.
+The organization, which negotiates on behalf of major studios and streaming companies, said it “looks forward to the industry resuming the work of telling great stories.”

 Executives from top entertainment companies including Disney, Netflix, Warner Bros.
-Discovery and Universal had a direct hand in negotiations, which like all Hollywood union talks were led by the Alliance of Motion Picture and Television Producers.
+Discovery and Universal had a direct hand in negotiations.

+The Writers Guild of America applauded Wednesday’s deal.
+“We’re thrilled to see SAG-AFTRA members win a contract that creates new protections for performers and gives them a greater share of the immense value they create,” the union said in a statement.
+“When workers are united, they win!”

 Actors should quickly return to movie sets where productions were paused, including “Deadpool 3,” “Gladiator 2” and “Wicked.”
 Other movies and shows will restart shooting once returning writers finish scripts.